 Maritime Museum, ca. 1754

 The Maritime Museum is closed for the season.
-Check back in the spring for our 2024 opening dates!
+Check back in the spring for Summer 2025 hours!

-The Maritime Museum—built for use as a ship chandlery for the Bates family fishing business—now exhibits the Society’s collection of artifacts and artwork related to Cohasset’s fascinating history during the nineteenth century as a maritime community.
+The Maritime Museum—built for use as a ship chandlery for the Bates family fishing business—now exhibits the Society’s collection of artifacts and artwork related to Cohasset’s fascinating history as a maritime community.

 We are available for private events, please contact us to learn more.